Skip to main content

 Professor Marie-Laure Basilien-Gainche (University Jean Moulin Lyon 3)

-Professor of law at the International, European and Comparative Law Center of the University Jean Moulin Lyon 3 and member of the French Collaborative Institute on Migration, Marie-Laure Basilien-Gainche is Senior Member of the Institut Universitaire de France.
-She leads as such the MOEBIUS research project “Sovereignty ordering migrations inside European borders.
+Marie-Laure Basilien-Gainche is Professor of law at the International, European and Comparative Law Center of the University Jean Moulin Lyon 3, member of the French Collaborative Institute on Migration, and Senior Member of the Institut Universitaire de France.
+She leads the MOEBIUS research project “Sovereignty ordering migrations inside European borders.
 Uses v.
 Ethics”.
-She carries out researches that focus on evaluating the legitimacy of the political systems of the European Union and its Member States.
-In particular, she studies the effectiveness of the fundamental rights protection, notably examining the situations of exceptions and considering the conditions of margins.
-Thus, the serious crises which allow the concentration of powers and the restriction of rights, as well as the legal confinement which can conduce to power abuses and rights infringements are its main area of research.
+Her research evaluates the legitimacy of the political systems of the European Union and its Member States.
+In particular, she studies the effectiveness of fundamental rights protections, notably examining the situations of exceptions and considering the conditions of margins.
+Thus, within this research she addresses the serious crises which allow the concentration of powers and the restriction of rights, as well as the legal confinement which can conduce to power abuses and rights infringements.
 She concentrates her analysis on the EU immigration and asylum norms and their compatibility with international and European instruments of human rights protection.

 Head and shoulders photo of Malak Benslama Dabdoub.
 She has medium length curly hair, and is wearing clear glasses, a white t-shirt and a rainbow lanyard.